bruab/bruab.github.io/generators.md

 Tiff Zhang's [Startup Generator](http://tiffzhang.com/startup/) is the best thing ever.

+## Icebreakers

+I made a [page](/icebreakers) that prompts you with an icebreaker for your boring zoom calls.

 ## Niche service offerings

 I built a [niche generator](/niche-generator) to inspire service providers to focus their offering (and/or buy my $3 niche ebook).